zzzprojects/html-agility-pack/README.md

 We plan to start to provide support starting on 2017-07-01

 ## Roadmap

 1. Support .NET Standard (_In Progress_)
-2. Add Website (_In Progress_)
+2. Add Website (Completed)
-3. Add Website Documentation
+3. Add Website Documentation (_In Progress_)
+4. Support CSS Selector
-4. Clean Code && Comment
+5. Clean Code && Comment
-5. Support CSS Selector

-## What's Html Agility Pack (HAP)?
-This is an agile HTML parser that builds a read/write DOM and supports plain XPATH or XSLT (you actually don't HAVE to understand XPATH nor XSLT to use it, don't worry...).
-It is a .NET code library that allows you to parse "out of the web" HTML files.
-The parser is very tolerant with "real world" malformed HTML.
-The object model is very similar to what proposes System.Xml, but for HTML documents (or streams).